OI-wiki/i18n/docs/basic/enumerate.md

 Enumerate method, or exhaustive search, is a problem-solving strategy based on existing knowledge.

-The core principle of enumerating strategy is, by enumerating every possible answers from possible sets, then determine whether the answer satisfies the given demands.<!---??-->
+The core principle of enumerating strategy is, by enumerating every possible answers from possible sets, then determine whether the answer satisfies the given demands.

 ## Keypoints of Enumerating